GlacioHack/geoutils/doc/source/georeferencing.md

 ## Bounds

-Bounds define the spatial extent of geospatial data, and are often useful to calculate extent intersections, or to reproject or crop on a matching extent.
+Bounds define the spatial extent of geospatial data, composed of the "left", "right", "bottom" and "top" coordinates.
-The {attr}`~geoutils.Raster.bounds` of a raster of vector correspond to a {class}`rasterio.coords.BoundingBox` object, composed of the "left", "right", "bottom" and "top" coordinates making up the bounds.
+The {attr}`~geoutils.Raster.bounds` of a raster or a vector is a {class}`rasterio.coords.BoundingBox` object:

 ```{code-cell} ipython3
 # Show bounds attribute of a raster and vector